-The Board has affirmatively determined that eight of our ten current directors, namely Mses.
-Clark and Robertson and Messrs.
+The Board has affirmatively determined that nine of our ten current directors, namely Mses.
+Clark, Dugle and Robertson and Messrs.
 Crisp, Daniels, Day, Gaut, Kerr and Textor, have no direct or indirect material relationship with EOG and thus meet the criteria for independence of Article III, Section 12 of our bylaws, which are available on our website at www.eogresources.com/company/board-of-directors, as well as the independence requirements of the NYSE and the SEC.

 In assessing director independence, the Board considered, among other matters, the nature and extent of any business relationships, including transactions conducted, between (i) EOG and each director, (ii) EOG and an immediate family member of a director and (iii) EOG and any organization for which one of our directors or an immediate family member is a director or executive officer or with which one of our directors or an immediate family member is otherwise affiliated.
-Specifically, the Board considered, among other things, (1) various transactions in connection with the exploration and production of crude oil and natural gas, such as revenue distributions, joint interest billings, payments for midstream services (i.e., gathering, processing and transportation-related services) or oilfield services (including related equipment and supplies) and payments for crude oil and natural gas, between EOG and certain entities engaged in certain aspects of the oil and gas business for which one of our directors is a director or executive officer or is otherwise directly or indirectly affiliated, (2) payments of dues and contributions to certain not-for-profit entities (such as trade associations) with which one of our directors or an immediate family member is affiliated family member is affiliated and (3) any relationships (employment, contractual or otherwise) between EOG and immediate family members of directors.
+Specifically, the Board considered, among other things, (1) various transactions in connection with the exploration and production of crude oil and natural gas, such as revenue distributions, joint interest billings, payments for midstream services (i.e., gathering, processing and transportation-related services) or oilfield services (including related equipment and supplies) and payments for crude oil and natural gas, between EOG and certain entities engaged in certain aspects of the oil and gas business for which one of our directors is a director or executive officer or is otherwise directly or indirectly affiliated, (2) any payments of dues or contributions to certain not-for-profit entities (such as trade associations) with which one of our directors or an immediate family member is affiliated and (3) any relationships (employment, contractual or otherwise) between EOG and immediate family members of directors.

-Except with respect to Messrs.
-Thomas and Yacob, the Board has determined that all such relationships and transactions that it considered were not material relationships or transactions with EOG and did not impair the independence of our directors.
-The Board has determined that (i) Mr. Thomas is not independent because he was the Chief Executive Officer ("CEO") of EOG from July 2013 until his retirement as an employee and the CEO of EOG, effective as of September 30, 2021, and (ii) Mr. Yacob is not independent because he was appointed as CEO of EOG, effective as of October 1, 2021.
+Except with respect to Mr. Yacob, the Board has determined that all such relationships and transactions that it considered were not material relationships or transactions with EOG and did not impair the independence of our directors.
+The Board has determined that Mr. Yacob is not independent because he is our Chief Executive Officer ("CEO").